 Representative's Warrants.
-We have agreed to issue to the representative warrants to purchase up to a total of 38,100 shares of common stock (5% of the shares of common stock sold in this offering, excluding the overallotment option).
-The warrants will be exercisable at any time, and from time to time, in whole or in part, during the four-year period commencing one year from the effective date of the offering, which period shall not extend further than five years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2) (G)(i).
+We have agreed to issue to the representative warrants to purchase up to a total of shares of common stock (5% of the shares of common stock sold in this offering, excluding the overallotment).
+The warrants will be exercisable at any time, and from time to time, in whole or in part, during the four-year period commencing one year from the effective date of the offering, which period shall not extend further than five years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2)(G)(i).
 The warrants are exercisable at a per share price equal to 125% of the public offering price per share in the offering.
-The warrants have been deemed compensation by FINRA and are therefore subject to a 180 day lock-up pursuant to Rule 5110(g)(1) of FINRA.
+The warrants have been deemed compensation by FINRA and are therefore subject to a 180 day lockup pursuant to Rule 5110(g)(1) of FINRA.
 Accordingly, the representative (or permitted assignees under Rule 5110(g)(1)) will not sell, transfer, assign, pledge, or hypothecate these warrants or the securities underlying these warrants, for a period of 180 days from the effective date of the offering.
 In addition, the warrants provide for registration rights upon request, in certain cases.
 The demand registration right provided will not be greater than five years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2)(G)(iv).
 The piggyback registration right provided will not be greater than seven years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2)(G)(v).
 We will bear all fees and expenses attendant to registering the securities issuable on exercise of the warrants other than underwriting commissions incurred and payable by the holders.
 The exercise price and number of shares issuable upon exercise of the warrants may be adjusted in certain circumstances including in the event of a stock dividend, extraordinary cash dividend or our recapitalization, reorganization, merger or consolidation.
 However, the warrant exercise price or underlying shares will not be adjusted for issuances of shares of common stock at a price below the warrant exercise price.

 Right of First Refusal.
 Subject to certain conditions, we granted the representative of the underwriters in the offering, for a period of 12 months after the effective date of the offering, a right of first refusal to act as sole investment banker, sole book-runner and/or sole placement agent, at the representative's sole discretion, for each and every future public and private equity and debt offering, including all equity linked financings, during such 12-month period, on terms customary to the representative, provided that such right shall not apply to any merger, acquisition or other similar transaction.
+The representative may be compensated for any breach of this right in an amount equal to the greater of 1% of the aggregate gross proceeds at such offering, of 5% of the aggregate underwriter or placement fees in such offering subject to any reduction required by FINRA's rules.